Last Updated: March 31, 2020

 Disclosure of Personally Identifiable Information with Mentees is Not Permitted

 Throughout the school year, each Mentee’s usage and the interactions with their Mentor, is monitored by the Mentee’s teacher or program Administrator to help administer the program.
-The teacher or program Administrator cannot view any Mentor’s personally identifying information.
+The teacher or program Administrator cannot view any Mentor’s personally identifying information unless a partner organization recruits and registers their own mentors in the iCouldBe program

-Mentors voluntarily provide personally identifiable information, such as name and email address when inquiring to be a Mentor.
+Mentors voluntarily provide personally identifiable information, such as first and last name and email address when inquiring to be a Mentor.
 When registering as a Mentor, individuals must provide personally identifiable information such date of birth, home address and other information.

 Mentors are asked to complete a profile that requests information such as their educational, work and professional experiences as well as their personal interests and other information.
-Mentors are not required to answer any of these profile questions and no personally identifiable information is requested as part of the profile.
-We share employee names, email addresses and background check results with company partners where the employee works.
+During registration Mentors are required to answer certain questions related to career categories and years of experience.
+Other questions are optional and no personally identifiable information is requested as part of the profile. iCouldBe does allow, share and display Mentee and Mentor usernames and first names within the iCouldBe program.
+We may share employee usernames, first and last names, email addresses and background check results with company partners where the employee works for grant reporting purposes.

-In order to use iCouldBe Mentees must create a user name and fill out a registration page and survey that includes demographic information such as name and email address, as well as a series of questions including about prior experience with mentors.
+In order to use iCouldBe, Mentees must create a user-name and fill out a registration page that includes their first name, last name and email address in order to participate in the program.
+Mentees may participate in a survey that requests demographic information as well as a series of questions including some about prior experience with Mentors.
 Please see the section How Data is Used by iCouldBe below for information on how this data may be used.

-The iCouldBe program asks Mentees to complete a profile page as well as a range of activities where personally identifiable and non-identifiable information may be requested.
-Personally identifiable information collected in these areas is used only for internal monitoring and reporting purposes.
+The iCouldBe program asks Mentees to complete a profile page as well as a range of activities where limited personally identifiable and non-identifiable information may be requested.
+Personally identifiable information collected in these areas is used only for internal monitoring and reporting purposes. iCouldBe does allow, share and display Mentee and Mentor usernames and first names within the iCouldBe program.

-Mentees and Mentors also have the ability to email, chat or write posts in forums or other spaces that are within the password protected secure iCouldBe site and can be viewed by other iCouldBe users.
-The Mentee’s and Mentor’s user name and profile information is visible with the information they post.
-Mentees are only permitted to share their user name when using the iCouldBe program.
+Mentees and Mentors may also have the ability to email, chat or write posts in other spaces that are within the password protected, monitored and secure iCouldBe site and can be viewed by other iCouldBe users.
+The Mentee’s and Mentor’s user name, first name and profile information is visible with the information they post.
+Mentees are only permitted to share their user name and /or first name when using the iCouldBe program.
 Please refer to the section above titled Disclosure of Personally Identifiable Information with Mentees is Not Permitted for further information.

-iCouldBe Program Staff provide logins to Administrators to access the administrative portal.
-Logins are generated after Administrators provide details such as name and contact information, including email address and telephone number.
+iCouldBe Program Staff provide logins to Administrators, Teachers and anyone facilitating the iCouldBe program who require access to the administrative portal.
+Logins are generated after said users provide details such as name and contact information, including email address and telephone number.

 Information that is Automatically Collected from Users

 Information collected automatically is used to enable individuals to register for and use the iCouldBe online mentoring platform.
-This information is used to allow iCouldBe to learn how the platform is used in order to monitor network performance, develop enhancements and for other purposes.
+This information is used to allow iCouldBe to learn how the platform is used in order to monitor network performance, develop enhancements and for other purposes that support iCouldBe’s program.

 If you wish to disable or stop accepting cookies you can find instructions on how to do this under the "help" menu on most browser toolbars.
 By disabling cookies you may not be able to access iCouldBe.